Skip to content

 Thinking about readiness is really about evaluating your specific needs.
 Do you have large crowds that make it hard for lifeguards to see every swimmer at once?
 Are there areas with blind spots or murky water?
 These are the kinds of challenges where technology can make a significant difference.
 By identifying your facility's unique vulnerabilities, you can see exactly how wearables can add a crucial layer of protection for every swimmer in your care.
 It’s a proactive step toward building a more comprehensive safety net.

-Pools and Aquatic Centers
+For Community Pools and Aquatic Centers

 For most pools and aquatic centers, the goal is to enhance the great work your lifeguards are already doing.
 Modern safety systems are tools that support lifeguards, giving them real-time alerts and constant monitoring to help them respond faster and with more confidence.
 They are not meant to take the place of human supervision.
 The safest facilities are those that combine vigilant lifeguards with technology.
 This often means using personal wearables, like headbands or clips, that track how long a swimmer has been underwater.
 If a swimmer stays submerged too long, the system sends an immediate alert to your staff, allowing them to intervene quickly and effectively.

-Water Parks and Open Water Environments
+For Water Parks and Open Water Venues

 Water parks and open water areas present unique challenges with moving water, larger crowds, and less predictable conditions.
 This is where advanced sensor technology truly shines.
 Smart, waterproof devices with multiple sensors are designed to help prevent drowning by constantly checking for signs of trouble.
 These systems can distinguish between various swimming actions and dangerous situations, allowing for real-time warnings and faster help.
 If a swimmer's movements or time underwater go past a safe limit, the device recognizes the potential danger and triggers an alert.
 This adds a critical layer of security in complex environments where a swimmer can become distressed in seconds.